An Effective Reading Program Can Change Outcomes

 Learners achieve the appropriate reading standard according to age and aptitude.

-Learners who used Bug Club made highly statistically significant progress in some of the important building blocks of reading compared to their peers who did not.
+Learners who used Bug Club made statistically significant progress in some of the important building blocks of reading compared to their peers who did not.

 - 3 months ahead in word recognition